peter88213/novelyst_templates/docs/template/index.md

 # novelyst_templates

 The [novelyst](https://peter88213.github.io/novelyst/) Python program helps authors organize novels.

-*novelyst_templates* is a plugin for loading a narrative structure from a Marktown template file.
+*novelyst_templates* is a plugin for managing Markdown "Story Templates".

 ![Screenshot](Screenshots/screen01.png)

+## Features

+In *novelyst*, you can define a narrative structure with "Todo" Parts, Chapters, and scenes.
+See [Arcs](https://peter88213.github.io/novelyst/help/arcs). *novelyst_templates* faciliates the reuse of narrative structures.

+- Load the narrative structure from a Marktown template file.
+- Save the narrative structure to a Marktown template file.

 ## Requirements